kekepins/spark-percentile/README.md

 From the wikipedia page about percentile: https://en.wikipedia.org/wiki/Percentile

-Let's do some experiment with spark
+Let's do some experiments with spark.

+Spark has two built-in percentile implementations:
+- percentile
+- percentile_approx